danielsaidi/website_danielsaidi/collections/_posts/2022/2022-07-01-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 }
 ```

-We can now setup the (so far limited) delegate handling, where we'll update the text binding whenever we type in the text view or move the cursor.
-For UIKit, it will look like this:
+We can now setup the (so far limited) delegate handling, where we'll update the text binding when we type in the text view or changes its selection.
+Note that UIKit and AppKit has similar, but different api:s:

 ```swift
 open class RichTextCoordinator: NSObject {